 The following documents will be required to register your child:

 - each child’s birth certificate (if needed, translated into French by a sworn translator certified by a French court of appeal);

 - child’s vaccination record;

 - proof of residence in France, less than three months old;

-The French secondary school year starts the beginning of September and goes until June.
-The Baccalaureate exam is taken at the end of June – beginning of July.
+The French secondary school year starts at the beginning of September and goes until June.
+The Baccalaureate exam is taken from the end of June – beginning of July.
 Four school holidays of two weeks each are intercalated every 6 weeks during the 10-months school year.